Abraxas-365/open-gh-copilot/README.md

   gh_copilot_rs suggest
   ```

-- config: Launches an interactive configuration wizard that allows you to choose
+- `config`: Launches an interactive configuration wizard that allows you to choose
   and configure your preferred LLM provider (e.g., OpenAI, Anthropic, Ollama).
 This step is critical to personalize the tool according to your preferences and available services.

   If you dont config, it will use OpenAi gpt3.5 as default